Radimal/marvelous-chestnut/src/pages/index.md

     avatar_alt: Eric Widget's photo
     content: It's about having that comfort and knowing that Radimal is verifying that something is normal.
 That's every vet's greatest fear - that you're missing something.
-So this helps you know that you're giving the best medicine to your patients.
+So this helps you know that you're providing the best care to your patients.
   - type: review_item
     template: review_item